Preparing to Apply

 • If you attended an institution that mandated coursework change to Pass/Fail during the spring or summer 2021 sessions due to COVID-19, the University of Iowa College of Dentistry expects your institution to annotate this mandate on your transcripts.

-Transcripts must be sent to ADEA AADSAS from all US and English-speaking Canadian institutions you listed in the Colleges Attended section of your application, even if the courses later transferred to another institution or you were dismissed from the institution for any reason.
+Transcripts must be sent to ADEA AADSAS from all institutions you listed in the Colleges Attended section of your application, even if the courses later transferred to another institution or you were dismissed from the institution for any reason.

 ADEA AADSAS cannot process your application without receiving all of your transcripts.